GianpaoloPascasi/pack-challange/README.md

 ```
 To run the production version open docker, cd into the root folder of the project and in a terminal write down `docker-compose up`.
 To run e2e tests open docker, cd into the root folder of the project and in a terminal write down `docker-compose -f docker-compose-e2e.yml up`.
-AWS local credentials are shared with docker-compose to allow S3 buckets to work, you need to configure your local aws cli.
+AWS local credentials are shared with docker-compose to allow S3 buckets to work so you need to configure your local aws cli.

 # How does API work
-Obtain a jwt token from the login api using the sample account `user1:m!Str0ngP4sswd` or create a new one from the signup endpoint.
+Obtain a jwt token from the login api using the sample account `user1:m!Str0ngP4sswd` or create a new one from the signup endpoint and then login.
-Every request done under the `files` route must have an Authorization Bearer token in the headers.
+Every request done under the `files` route must have an Authorization Bearer JWT token in the headers (`Authorization: Bearer {JWT}`).
 Check the Postman collection as reference [pack.postman_collection](pack.postman_collection).
 If you run the collection in Postman adjust the baseUrl (host) in the collection variables and just login with the prefilled variables or signup and then login with new ones.
-The bearer token is set automatically via Postman response scripting so it should be all plug and play.
+The bearer token is set automatically via Postman response scripting so it should be all plug and play if you use the AWS host.

-# How to test
+# How to launch tests

-## If you want to test from your command prompt
+## If you want to run tests from your command prompt
 Make sure to have a postgres instance running and populate a file called `.env.test.local` in the root project folder with [this same structure](#running).
 Feel free to run in your console `npm run test` for unit tests or `npm run test:e2e` for end to end tests.
 If you have VSCode you should be able also to debug them using the Run and Debug section.